oh-jinsu/typesafe-dynamo/README.md

 }]);
 ```

-Or you can even use some of features of this library.
+Or you can even use some of the features of this library.

 ```ts
 const result = await user.scan(({ select }) => [